-Curiosity about climate change leads Phumudzo Ragimana to a master’s with distinction
+Curiosity about a changing environment leads Phumudzo Ragimana to a master’s with distinction

 Turning her passion for the environment into an academic career, Phumudzo Ragimana from the People in Nature and Climate (PiNC Lab) has earned a Master of Philosophy in Environment, Society & Sustainability with distinction.